Margaret Minnicks is health conscienced and has learned a lot about her own health that she wants to share with others.

 Many people have not heard of summer depression, but there is such a thing.
 It is called seasonal affective disorder (SAD).
 It is a type of depression that comes about when the seasons change.
-People expect SAD to exist during the cold and gloomy winter months because of the lack of sunlight, but the condition also exists during the summer months when there are sunlight and warmth and during the winter months when the season is just the opposite.
+People expect SAD to exist during the cold and gloomy winter months because of the lack of sunlight.
+The condition also exists during the summer months when plenty of sunlight does exist.

 Winter vs. Summer Depression

 Summer depression is different from winter depression, but neither one is a pleasant condition to have.
 No matter when depression comes, there are always some common symptoms such as anxiety, agitation, lack of concentration, and mood swings.

 Those who suffer from winter depression tend to feel sluggish and gain weight.
 Summer depression is just the opposite.
 People tend to lose weight.